-Membership in EPA's Performance Track and Texas' Clean Texas Programs In November 2000 EPA accepted its charter round of member into the National Environmental Performance Track Program in response to E.O.
-13148.
-The program promotes and recognizes outstanding environmental management performance in agencies and facilities.
-All five SPR facilities were accepted as a single multi-site member to join 228 charter members named nationwide.
-The first three-year membership commitment was completed in 2003, and the SPR was accepted in 2004 for a second three year membership which was completed in 2006.
+Membership in EPA's Performance Track and Texas' Clean Texas Programs

+The Performance Track program recognizes outstanding environmental management of U.S. agencies and facilities.
+In November 2000 the five SPR facilities were accepted as a single multi-site member to join 228 charter members.
+The first three-year membership commitment was completed in 2003.
 The SPR has since applied for and been accepted into the third round of charter memberships.

-While there are currently about 400 members, less than 50 % of the original charter members have succeeded in maintaining their continuous charter membership as has the SPR.
+While there are currently about 500 members, less than 50% of the original charter members have succeeded in maintaining their continuous charter membership as has the SPR.
 Member facilities are top environmental performers who systematically manage environmental responsibilities, reduce and prevent pollution, and are good corporate neighbors.
 They have working environmental management systems, are committed to continuous improvement, public outreach, and performance reporting, and have achieved a record of sustained compliance with environmental regulations.